 A Few Words About Us

 In 1996 the Catholic Office for Emergency Relief and Refugees (COERR), in Phnom Penh, Cambodia began an AIDS awareness program in the Province of Takeo.
-Mr. Vandin San met with target groups, informing them of the dangers of AIDS and steps they could take to prevent contacting it.
+Mr. Vandin San met with target groups, informing them of the dangers of AIDS and steps they could take to prevent contracting it.
 While there was some concern at that time, no one could foresee how large the epidemic would become.

 As a result of the close working relationship COERR had developed with the Buddhist Wats of Takeo, it was decided in 1999, at the close of a seminar, that it was time to do something that would directly impact the growing AIDS problem.

-In February of 2000, COERR began construction of one of the first AIDS family health centers in Cambodia.
+In February of 2000, COERR began the construction of one of the first HIV and AIDS family health centers in Cambodia.
 It was unique, in that it was built on the property of a Buddhist Wat and would be used not only as a treatment center but also as a training center for Monks and family members.

 At the beginning of 2000, Wayne Matthysse, a medic who also worked with COERR, assisted San with some home visits to 3 families with AIDS, living in close proximity to the project.
 Within a few months, that number had increased to 10 families and by the beginning of 2001, the number had risen to 40 families.
 By the end of 2002, the number had jumped to over 250 families and in time, the number of families that came through the program grew to more than 1500 families.